bablecode/EmailReminders/README.md

 Description: Import service reminder CSV from Cornerstone PMS.
 Provide users interface to manage which reminders will process through email.
 Provide history of actioins taken with each reminder record.

 Todo:
- - Warn user that Processed record needs to be reopened to make as Included for email.
+ - Warn user that Processed record needs to be reopened to set as Included for email.
 Possible prompt w/ option to reopen.
  - Link to open help document
  - Concat Patient ID to Patient name
  - Toggle Processed status based on Action selected.